mstuettgen/homeassistant-addons/README.md

 ## List of Addons

-* [SenecWeb2MQTT](senecweb2mqtt/README.md): Grabs PV stats from mein-senec.de and publishes it as sensor data to Homeassistant as MQTT data
+* [SenecWeb2MQTT](senecweb2mqtt/README.md): Grabs PV stats from mein-senec.de and publishes it as MQTT sensor data to Homeassistant